-All new drivers can make wrong decisions behind the wheel.
-However teens are the most at jeopardy.
-They bring to the road a unique mix of inexperience, distraction, peer pressure and a tendency to underestimate risk.
+All new drivers can make incorrect decisions behind the wheel.
+However, teens bring to the road a unique mix of inexperience, distraction, peer pressure and a tendency to underestimate risk.

-Most Americans typically learn to drive during the teen years, when the brain is not fully mature yet.
+Most Americans learn to drive during the teen years, when the brain is not fully mature.
 Recent research is beginning to give us insight into why many teens have difficulty regulating risk-taking behavior:

 - The area of the brain that weighs consequences, suppresses impulses and organizes thoughts does not fully mature until about age 25.